MorganKryze/ConsoleAppVisuals/docs/introduction/first_app.md

 # TODO : Add image result

 As you may have noticed, we have the same output as earlier.
 No prompt was printed.
-That's because we need to activate manually the `Prompt` element:
+That's because we need to activate manually the `Prompt` element.
+Interactive elements are not activated by default.
+To do so, we can use the following line of code:

 ```csharp
 Window.ActivateElement(prompt);